BetMGM Bonus Code GOALNEWSGET: Get $150 in Bonuses for Knicks-Pacers NBA Playoffs | Goal.com US

 What can you use your BetMGM bonuses on today?

-While Haliburton has run wild and the Pacers have turned many moments into a footrace, the Knicks have been in-and-out in this series, spectacular at times while looking like a team that missed the playoffs at others.
+The Knicks shut down Indiana guard Tyrese Haliburton, who torched them with a triple-double in Game 5.
+This time, he had just 8 points and 6 assists, as the Knicks Mikal Bridges keyed on him.
+Knicks forward OG Anunoby also made forward Pascal Siakim of Indiana a nonfactor, limiting him to 15 points.

-Guard Mikal Bridges has regressed in this series, center Karl Anthony-Towns has had one great game and was pretty invisible in others, and forward Josh Hart was a turnover machine in Game 4.
+Knicks point guard Jalen Brunson had 32 points, and center Karl Anthony-Towns had 24 points and 13 rebounds despite a sore left knee.

-Is there one last hurrah in the Knicks?
-Can Coach Tom Thibodeau find a way to derail the Haliburton Express?
 Only 13 teams have ever come back from a 3-1 deficit in the NBA Playoffs, most recently the Denver Nuggets in the 2020 playoffs.
+The Knicks have been inconsistent in the playoffs, and will have to muster every ounce of energy and defense in Game 6 in order to survive and bring things back to their home court for one last showdown.

-The oddsmakers apparently still believe in New York, making them the -199 moneyline favorite for Game 5 and giving the Pacers -4.5 points.
-The over/under on the game is 222.5
+The early odds have Indiana as a -110 moneyline favorite for Game 6, giving the Knicks -3.5 points.
+The over/under on the game is 219.5

 TNT and truTV will televise the game starting at 8 p.m.
 EDT, with Max providing streaming.